 - Business hours

 The other big thing to keep in mind is how you handle feedback.
 It’s great to thank the reviewers for their review, whether positive or negative.

-How many marketing and advertising channels your use to promote your Restaurant?
+How many marketing and advertising channels do you use to promote your Restaurant?

-Listed your restaurant on every single local directory you find online.
+List your restaurant in every single local directory you find online.
 Like Urban spoon, Yellow pages, Truelocal, Bing local, Google my business, Yelp, Foursquare etc..

 - Radio advertising.